 Just like Varnish Cache, it receives requests from clients and passes them to specified backend servers.
 When the backend server responds, it stores a copy of the content in a cache and passes it to the client.
 Future requests for the same content will be served from the cache, resulting in faster content delivery to the client.
 So it optimizes the data flow between client and server to improve performance and caches frequently-used content to reduce network traffic and save bandwidth.

 Squid comes with features such as distributing the load over intercommunicating hierarchies of proxy servers, producing data concerning web usage patterns(e.g statistics about most-visited sites), enables you to analyze, capture, block, replace, or modify the messages being proxied.

 It also supports security features such as rich access control, authorization, and authentication, SSL/TLS support, and activity logging.

-NGINX (pronounced as Engine-X) is an open-source, high performance, full-featured, and very popular consolidated solution for setting up web infrastructure.
-It is an HTTP server, reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
+NGINX (pronounced as Engine-X) is an open-source, high-performance, full-featured, and very popular consolidated solution for setting up web infrastructure.
+It is an HTTP server, a reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.